Agent-Hellboy/gunicorn-prometheus-exporter/docs/api-reference.md

 **What it does:**
 - Sets up Prometheus metrics server (same as `default_when_ready`)
-- Initializes Redis forwarder if enabled
+- Initializes Redis storage if enabled
 - Handles Redis connection failures gracefully
 - Provides detailed logging for debugging